 A little further, you’ll be opposite a large redbrick building by a line of willow trees.
 Continue along the path and take the steps or ramp onto a stone bridge.
 Stop halfway across it and look back at the large building.

-Besides connecting and protecting Norwich, the Wensum’s water fuelled many types of work, including brewing, printing, and shoemaking.
-The river’s major use though was in textiles.
-From here on Whitefriars Bridge we can see a six-storey clue, St James Mill.
+Besides connecting and protecting Norwich, the Wensum fuelled many types of work.
+Brewing, printing, and shoemaking all relied on a constant supply of water.
+The river’s major use though was making textiles.
+Across the river is a legacy of this industry, St James Mill.

 From the fourteenth to eighteenth centuries Norwich was at the centre of British wool making.
 The city became famous for ‘worsted’ woollen cloth.
 Wool was washed in the Wensum and woven on looms into a fine yarn.
 It was then softened with local clay to make it more wearable.

 Clay soils are ‘impermeable’, which means they retain water.
-Norfolk’s mostly flat, clay fields made lush sheep and cattle pasture, and a series of county-wide ‘drover’s roads’ spread for moving livestock.
-Several passed through Norwich, which helped it develop into a large market town.
+Norfolk’s mostly flat clay fields provided lush sheep and cattle pasture.
+As a result, a series of county-wide roads spread for moving livestock.
+Several of these ‘drovers roads’ passed through Norwich, which helped the town develop a textiles trade.

 Visiting Norwich in 1698 traveller Celia Fiennes found “a rich, thriving industrious place full of weaving, knitting and dyeing”.
 Norwich textiles peaked in the 1720s when the city had 12,000 looms and around 70,000 people were employed in wool work.